djianpost/youtube-negativity/index.md

 ---

-Dear reader, let me tell you the story of the collaboration of Alice, a Youtuber apprentice, and of ADAGANG, a talented group of Data Analysists.
-The meeting pushed the team to dig into YouNiverse data sets to try to answer an interesting question of the young girl.
-You have the chance to have access to the communication they exchanged and learn all the secrets the group discovered for Alice.

 It all started on a normal lazy Sunday evening for the Team ADAGANG.
 The friends gathered in front of a show, and the evening was slowly coming to an end.
-Suddenly, they received an intriguing mail.
+Suddenly, they received an intriguing message.

-# Alice's email
-_Hello ADAGANG,
+_Hello ADAGANG,_

-I’m Alice.
+_I’m Alice.
 I am a big fan of YouTube.
 I kind of have developed a passion for the creation of videos and I thought that I should try myself to make a place in the YouTube game.
 Unfortunately, I have rapidly realized that it was not easy as it seemed.
 I have also noticed that I am rather lazy, and I would like to know the different tricks I could use to maximize my success on the platform without spending too much time working.
 And I suddenly had an idea!
-With Youtube’s and Internet’s user experience, I have noticed that people are often saying that using a negative content can gather more attention. [[In fact, people are often speaking about Click-Bait.
-This term being quite sketchy and difficult to determine really, I am mostly interested in negativity.]]
-Can negativity bring me fame on YouTube?
+With Youtube’s and Internet’s user experience, I have noticed that people are often saying that using a negative content can gather more attention.
+Can negativity bring me fame on YouTube?_

-Please ADAGANG, I have heard about your talents, and I am sure that this question is so easy for to answer.
+_Please ADAGANG, I have heard about your talents, and I am sure that this question is so easy for to answer.
 I am going to pay you well!_

 _Waiting for, I hope, an interesting and full of secrets answer from your side, I send you my best regards._